|

 Very common on fallen and standing dead wood, in all the forested areas.

 Resembles turkey tails (Trametes versicolor), but that species has pores on the undersurface.
-Crowded parchment (T. complicatum) is smaller, about 3/4 inch across, and more orange.
-Hairy parchment (T. hirsutum) is also smaller, about an inch across, and more yellow and brown.
-These two also tend to be flatter (not funnel-shaped) and more likely to fuse together.
+Crowded parchment (S. complicatum) is smaller, about 3/4 inch across, and more orange.
+It also tend to be flatter (not funnel-shaped) and more likely to fuse together.
+Silky parchent (S. striatum) usually grows on the underside of twigs and branches and is a duller white to buff.
 However, all three species of Stereum tend to blend together, and are not easy to tell apart.
 Some mycologists consider them varieties of one species. |

 |